Alfred (village), New York: 20th century

 The new college recruited British ceramicist Charles Fergus Binns as a director and professor.
 Binns was a proponent of the Arts and Crafts movement and considered it essential for a student of ceramics to understand both the artistic and technical aspects of their craft.
 Under his leadership the college grew into a leading institution of ceramic studies, eventually developing separate schools for ceramic art and ceramic engineering.
 As a result of the college's prominence, Alfred remained a hub for ceramics even after the burning of the Celadon Terra Cotta Company's local factory in 1909.

 A statutory agricultural school was formed at Alfred University in 1908, with a farm, livestock, and farm machinery for trade education.
 In 1937 a school of Engineering Technology was formed at this college, and in 1948 the entire college was spun off from Alfred University to form Alfred State College.

 A crowd at Hot Dog Day 2007.
 Alfred University's Susan Howell Hall and statue of King Alfred are visible on the left.

 From 1940 to 1957 the village was home to Glidden Pottery, a unique stoneware-bodied dinnerware with designs by founder Glidden Parker, Sergio Dello Strologo, Fong Chow, and others.
-These pieces were affordable for many, yet showcased unique midcentury modern styles and designs.
-They have become highly collectable in the years since the pottery's closing.
+These pieces were affordable for many, yet showcased midcentury modern styles and designs.
+They have become collectable in the years since the pottery's closing.

 On April 30, 1972, the village hosted the first Hot Dog Day, organized jointly by Alfred University and Alfred State College students.